rotorr/aks-workshop-Jorge/aks-private-cluster.md

 ## Introduction

 This challenge will cover deployment of a private AKS cluster fully integrated in a Virtual Network as well as deploying the sample app and configuring ingress.
+Deploying a private AKS cluster is a complex task.
+It requires multiple Azure resources to be deployed and configured BEFORE deploying AKS, including a VM jumpbox with Azure CLI & kubectl CLI installed to access the private AKS cluster.

+The script blocks below in the sections below demonstrate how to complete all steps of this challenge to deploy a private AKS cluster.
+The script blocks use the Azure CLI to deploy and configure the Azure resources.

 You need to fulfill these [requirements](environment-setup.md) to complete this challenge